 Engineering Distinguished Researcher Award

-The College of Engineering Distinguished Researcher Award recognizes sustained and consistent research excellence by a full-time full professor within the college.
+The Engineering Distinguished Researcher Award recognizes sustained and consistent research excellence by a full-time full professor within the college.
 The award was established in 2016 to recognize significant achievements over a person’s research career.
 The selection committee uses the following criteria for this award:

 Sustained and consistent research activities including most of the following: